 Career Services will assist you in preparing for and entering the work world.
 Our staff will guide you through this process, from writing a résumé to sharpening your interviewing skills.
 Even after you graduate from Bay State, this office will continue to provide you with lifetime career services.

-The Office of Student Affairs can help enhance your time at Bay State through a variety of learning experiences that take place outside of the classroom.
-Residence Life, Dining Services, Student Activities, Student Success, and First Year Experience, are all part of this office.
+The Department of Student Affairs can help enhance your time at Bay State through a variety of learning experiences that take place outside of the classroom.
+Residence Life, Dining Services, Student Involvement & Leadership, Student Success, and First Year Experience, are all part of this office.

 The Center for Learning and Academic Success (CLAS) serves as a supplementary learning tool for students to improve skills through individual and small group tutoring, labs and workshops.
 Working with faculty and peer tutors, students are offered assistance in a variety of academic subjects.

 Counseling Services are available to assist you with any personal, academic, and social concerns you may be facing as you transition into college life.

 The Library houses books, periodicals, and reference materials related to your coursework.
 Our librarians are also available to help you find information regarding any topic, and can assist you with your research papers.